kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 - Learn how to create and handle [thumbnails](https://developer.kaltura.com/api-docs/Engage_and_Publish/kaltura-thumbnail-api.html/)
 - Analyze Engagement [Analytics](https://developer.kaltura.com/api-docs/Video-Analytics-and-Insights/media-analytics.html)

-You can learn more about these steps in our [docs](https://developer.kaltura.com/api-docs/), play around in the [console](https://developer.kaltura.com/console), or enjoy full interactive experiences with our [workflows](https://developer.kaltura.com/workflows).
+You can find more API resources in our [docs](https://developer.kaltura.com/api-docs/), play around in the [console](https://developer.kaltura.com/console), or enjoy full interactive experiences with our [workflows](https://developer.kaltura.com/workflows).

 And of course, feel free to reach out at vpaas@kaltura.com if you have any questions.